 I wanted to write this Yoto player review because it’s my #1 favorite kid gadget OF ALL TIME, and I don’t think most Americans know about it!
 This is NOT a sponsored post, I’m just writing this review because I love ours with every cell of my being.

 Last fall, I was irritated because we had just gone through another CD player for our kids.
-They just don’t last anymore!
+I was also curious if there was basically a cd player for toddlers out there on the market.
+CD players don’t last anymore!
 This was the second CD player that had gone kaput after just a few months.
 And buying CDs just isn’t as fun as it used to be, and kids scratch them.

 Want more product recommendations for little kids?
 Here are more of our favorite educational toys and games!